 Press Control+C to exit the worker and then the local web server.

 Deploying the app to the App Engine flexible environment

 Deploy the sample app:

 In your browser, enter the following address.
 Replace

-[YOUR_PROJECT_ID]with your GCP project ID:
+[YOUR_PROJECT_ID]with your Google Cloud project ID:

 If you update your app, you deploy the updated version by entering the same command that you used to deploy the app.
 The deployment creates a new version of your app and promotes it to the default version.
 The earlier versions of your app remain, as do their associated virtual machine (VM) instances.
 All of these app versions and VM instances are billable resources.
 To reduce costs, delete the non-default versions of your app.

 - In the Cloud Console, go to the Versions page for App Engine.

 - Select the checkbox for the non-default app version you want to delete.